thycotic/dsv-docs/product/cli-ref/config.md

 type: thycoticone
 ```

-Federated from Thycotic One, the Thycotic identity provider, the initial user possesses full administrator rights.
+Federated from Thycotic One, the Thycotic identity provider, the initial User possesses full administrator rights.
 This enables self-service password reset through Thycotic One.

-In keeping with best practices, you should set up a less privileged user policy for routine use.
+In keeping with best practices, you should set up a less privileged User policy for routine use.
 The highly privileged initial Admin account should be used only when a task requires its privileges.

-To add users, you first create them in [Thycotic One](https://login.thycotic.com).
+To add Users, you first create them in [Thycotic One](https://login.thycotic.com).
 Then, you enable them within DSV:

 ```bash
 thy user create --username <username> --password <password> --provider